zrepl/zrepl/docs/configuration/jobs.rst

 A source job is the counterpart to a :ref:`job-pull`.

-Note that the prune policy determines the maximum replication lag: a pull job may stop replication due to link failure, misconfiguration or administrative action.
-The source prune policy will eventually destroy the last common snapshot between source and pull job, requiring full replication.
 Make sure you read the |prune| policy documentation.

+Note that zrepl does not prune bookmarks due to the following reason: a pull job may stop replication due to link failure, misconfiguration or administrative action.
+The source prune policy will eventually destroy the last common snapshot between source and pull job.
+Without bookmarks, the prune policy would need to perform full replication again.
+With bookmarks, we can resume incremental replication, only losing the snapshots pruned since the outage.

 .. _job-pull: